If you want to learn how to write a winning proposal, you are in the right place.

 A formal proposal, like an RFP or an RFQ, is often the way to do so, but completing one without a proposal writing service can feel a bit daunting.
 After all, getting the job depends largely on what you say and how you say it.
 That’s quite a bit of pressure.

 Fortunately, crafting a winning bid or tender need not be a nail-biting experience.
-Your proposals will improve and you’ll have a better chance of landing some new clients if you keep a few simple rules in mind.
+Your proposals will improve, and you’ll have a better chance of landing new clients if you keep a few simple rules in mind.

 Style Points Are Key To Top Notch Submission

 A winning bid proposal is one that potential clients can easily read and understand.
-Clarity is key, and the layout of your proposal can enhance it or detract from it.
-To do the former, make sure your proposal includes an accurate table of contents for easy reference.
-If you’re delivering the proposal electronically, make sure you include bookmarks so your readers can access the information they seek with a simple mouse click.
+Clarity is key, and your proposal layout can enhance or detract from it.
+To do the former, ensure your proposal includes an accurate table of contents for easy reference.
+If you’re delivering the proposal electronically, ensure you include bookmarks so your readers can access the information they seek with a simple mouse click.

 Keep things consistent, as well.
 Make sure all your subheadings appear in the same font and size.
 Larger font size and bold printing will help your subheadings stand out and make your document more skimmable.
-Whatever font you choose, make sure it’s clean and large enough to easily read.
+Whatever font you choose, make sure it’s clean and large enough to read easily.

 Speak Their Language

 When meeting with a new client to assess their needs before drafting your proposal, pay attention to the industry terms and acronyms they use.
 Take notes if you must to help you remember client-specific jargon.
 When drafting your proposal, use the same terms that the client did.
 This accomplishes several goals.
 For one, it makes your proposal easier to read.
 The client already knows this vocabulary and will readily identify with it.